Muhammad al-Mahdi al-Majdhub: Political life

-al-Majdhub founded with Mahmoud Muhammad Taha the Republican Brotherhood in Sudan in 1945.
-Republican Brotherhood was involved in fight for independence against the British-Egyptian colonialism. al-Majdhub has poems praising the positions of the Republican Party and Mahmoud Muhammad Taha.
+Al-Majdhub founded with Mahmoud Muhammad Taha the Republican Brotherhood in Sudan in 1945.
+The Republican Brotherhood was involved in the fight for independence against British-Egyptian colonialism.
+Al-Majdhub has poems praising the positions of the Republican Party and Mahmoud Muhammad Taha.

-al-Majdhub died on 3 March 1982 in Omdurman, Sudan.
+Al-Majdhub died on 3 March 1982 in Omdurman.

 Legacy

-al-Majdhub has gained recognition in the history of Sudanese literature as a trailblazer in the modernisation of Sudanese poetry.
-He is credited with founding a significant poetic movement, along with his relative Abdalla al Tayeb, which introduced a fresh approach to poetic creation, breaking away from traditional and rigid poetic forms and doctrines.
+Al-Majdhub has gained recognition in the history of Sudanese literature as a trailblazer in the modernisation of Sudanese poetry.
+He is credited with founding a significant poetic movement, along with his relative Abdullah El Tayib, which introduced a fresh approach to poetic creation, breaking away from traditional and rigid poetic forms and doctrines.
 This new school of poetry embraced a more unrestrained and liberated style, in line with the practices of contemporary poets.